omar-polo/plakar.io/content/posts/2025-05_01/index.md

 Our immediate roadmap includes:

 - Releasing an SDK so you can easily bring support to new storage and integrations effortlessly.

 - Extended support for import/export plugins.

 - Enhanced performance and incremental indexing for even faster backups and restores.

 - Advanced diffing and snapshot browsing interfaces.

+- Dashboards for better visualization of repository content and activity.

 - A first batch of enterprise features: snapshots signing, multi-user with ACL support, ...

 We value community involvement highly and welcome your ideas, feedback, and contributions.
 Please join us by participating in GitHub issues, discussions, or our community forums.